 - SHRA Performance Management

 - Guiding Policies and Other Resources

-Although there is no formal EPA policy for performance management, many departments require a formal yearly performance evaluation.
+Although there is no formal EHRA policy for performance management, many departments require a formal yearly performance evaluation.
 For more information, contact your department's Personnel Representative.

 Supervisors who require assistance with Performance Management may contact Employee Relations at 515-6575 for support.